Baptism & Confirmation

 When young children are baptized, they cannot make such a mature commitment.
 Instead, they rest on the intentions and promises of their parents and Godparents.
 So it is hoped that as these children are brought up in the faith, they will make their own commitment to Christ when they grow old enough.
 As for those who are baptized as adults, they are confirmed whenever they feel ready after further instruction in the faith.

 At Saint Thomas, a bishop visits every May for Confirmation.
 In the months leading up to Confirmation, the Rector offers his Christian Doctrine Class for adults who intend to be, or are considering being, confirmed.
 In 2014, the class begins on January 14.
 Likewise, the Youth Minister offers classes for youth who are preparing for Confirmation.
-If you or an adult you know is interested in preparing for Confirmation, please contact Fr Austin.
-If you know a youth interested in preparing, please contact Fr Spurlock.
+If you, an adult you know, or a youth interested in preparing for Confirmation, please Amy Cheresnowski.